rapid7/insightconnect-plugins/plugins/thehive/help.md

 ```

 #### Get Current User

-Get information about the current user
+This action is used to get information about the current user

 ##### Input